Beijing Institute of Technology: Institute of Technology North China University period (1949–1952)

 The home campus of Sino-French University (中法大学) and its Departments of Mathematics, Physics and Chemistry were merged into the Institute of Technology North China University in October 1950.

 During the Cultural Revolution most research at Beijing Institute of Technology came to a halt but quickly resumed after 1976.

 Post-economic reform period (1988–present)

-On April 2, 1988, Beijing Institute of Technology (BIT) was officially named and defined as a comprehensive university specializing in engineering while integrating science, management, and liberal arts.
-At that time, it comprised 16 departments and 33 majors, including vehicle engineering, applied physics, foreign languages, and industrial design.
-The university also housed 22 research institutes and 62 laboratories.
-In 1994, BIT established an institute dedicated to evaluating degree and postgraduate education.
-It was selected for China "211 Project" in 1995 and later included in the "985 Project" in 2000.
-Since 2008, the university has been directly managed by the Ministry of Industry and Information Technology.
+BIT is traditionally strong in national defense and military technologies research, especially radar, missiles and armored combat vehicles but also maintained outstanding research strength in electrical engineering, automation, photonics, mechanical engineering, chemical engineering, computer science and industrial design.

 As of 2015 BIT has established cooperation with more than 200 universities from 58 countries and implemented student exchange programs with more than 40 universities in the world including the Technical University of Munich, Bauman Moscow State Technical University, Tokyo Institute of Technology, University of California and The Australian National University.

 Campus

 Zhongguancun, Beijing

 Zhongguangcun campus has an area of 920,700 square meters, including a floor space of 724,000 square meters.
 It is the oldest campus of BIT.
 Since the opening of Liangxiang campus in 2007 Zhongguancun campus is mainly used to host higher year undergraduate students and postgraduate students.